FLEX (Fluorescence Explorer)

 A Petzval objective with 5 lenses (2 aspherical lenses) is used as fore optics (Figure 17).
 It has a real entrance pupil located 75 mm in front of the ﬁrst lens, where the instrument aperture stop is accommodated and it is telecentric in the image focal plane.
 It guarantees good image quality up to F# = 3.1 in the HR spectral band (FOV =± 5.4º x 0.0º) and to F# = 6.5 in the LR spectral band (FOV =±5.4º x 1.1º).
 A smaller F# is needed in the HR spectral band for radiometric constraints (lower input radiance and higher spectral resolution with respect to the LR spectrometer).
 Chromatic aberration correction is achieved with only three radiation resistant glasses (lateral color <4.7 µm in the HR range and <10.5 micron in the LR one).
 Radial distortion is less than 0.2% and WFE rms is less than 0.23 waves in HR (0.14 waves in LR) channel by design.

-• Spectrometer compactness: the larger are the dispersion angles the smaller is the required grating radius of curvature (it corresponds to a lower focal length)
+• Spectrometer compactness: the larger the dispersion angles the smaller the required grating radius of curvature (it corresponds to a lower focal length)

 • High grating efficiency.
 Average efficiency greater than 60% can be achieved with an optimized saw-tooth groove proﬁle.

 The optical Bench is in Al6061 T6 with optics holders in Titanium or Aluminum for high thermal insulation & stability (Figure 21a).
-The Earth nadir baffle is also in aluminum and it is divided in three parts: an external fixed one, an internal one within the calibration unit and another internal fixed one in front of the scrambler/BP (Band Pass) ﬁlter device.
-Three white painted radiators cooling the detectors and the VAU’s are mounted on the upper side of instrument (Figure 21b), with a full view to the cold space for optimum Spacecraft (S/C) accommodation & thermal efficiency.
-The isostatic mount concept with three titanium bipods at 120 degrees assures the mechanical stability (Figure 21a).
+The Earth nadir baffle is also in aluminium and it is divided into three parts: an external fixed one, an internal one within the calibration unit and another internal fixed one in front of the scrambler/BP (Band Pass) ﬁlter device.
+Three white-painted radiators cooling the detectors and the VAU’s are mounted on the upper side of the instrument (Figure 21b), with a full view of the cold space for optimum Spacecraft (S/C) accommodation & thermal efficiency.
+The isostatic mount concept with three titanium bipods at 120 degrees assures mechanical stability (Figure 21a).
 The ME is separated by the instrument and is mounted on the S/C payload module.

 The methodology used to verify instrument performance on-ground encompasses the characterization of components and subsystems during the instrument build/integration and the calibration/characterization/validation of the instrument.

-Radiometric Calibration measures the instrument radiometric response in all spectral bands.
-It includes radiance calibration coefficients, response linearity, noise, detector PRNU (Pixel-to-pixel Response Non-Uniformity), detector DSNU (Dark Signal Non-Uniformity), etc. Radiometric calibration shall also include a characterization of the instrument response through the sun calibration port versus sun angle at instrument level.
-The radiometric calibration is performed using fully and partial linearly polarized light and fully unpolarized light.
+Radiometric Calibration measures the instrument's radiometric response in all spectral bands.
+It includes radiance calibration coefficients, response linearity, noise, detector PRNU (Pixel-to-pixel Response Non-Uniformity), detector DSNU (Dark Signal Non-Uniformity), etc. Radiometric calibration shall also include a characterization of the instrument response through the sun calibration port versus the sun angle at the instrument level.
+The radiometric calibration is performed using fully and partially linearly polarized light and fully unpolarized light.